FOUNDATION

 Don't just take our word for it

 Jason began his journey with us back in 2015 studying our Interface course.
-In 2018, he took part in our Supported Internship programme and is now on track for a D*D*D in his Level 3 computing qualification.
+In 2018, he took part in our Supported Internship programme then excelled by receiving a D*D*D* in his Level 3 computing qualification in 2022, before receiving a Distinction in his Level 5 Computing Qualification.

 “Throughout my history at the college, everyone around me has helped me develop my independence to prepare myself for the world of work.
 Everyone is incredibly friendly, and because of that, I have easily adjusted to college life, and I am now confident when working with others.
-I’m really enjoying the level 3 computing course.
-I like the fact that you can do many experiments with all sorts of technology, such as playing with drones, using the 3D printer, and building computer networks.
-I also like how you can use your organisational skills for project management – all in the space of one year.”
+Going through all the courses I’ve done allowed me to realise how big the world is for the opportunity.
+I really enjoyed the courses from South Tyneside College because they helped me become the individual I wished to be since I started.
+Computing gave me many opportunities to participate in many forms of technology, including flying with drones, building computer networks, programming moveable robots, and learning how to organise my work for project management independently.
+Thank you, South Tyneside College.
+I will always love you and remember you!”

 THE APPLICATION PROCESS